jasonlewis/enhanced-router/README.md

 })->where('user', '(jason|shawn)');
 ```

 Now the group will only match the subdomains `jason.laravel.dev` and `shawn.laravel.dev`.

-These are regular expressions remember, so you have a lot of power at your fingertips.
+### Filters

-#### Filters
+#### Route Groups

 Filters can now be applied to a group using the fluent syntax you might be familiar with from routes.
-The only downside here is that you still need to provide an array as the first parameter to the group.
+The only thing to be aware of here is that you still need to provide an array as the first parameter to the group.

 ```php
 Route::group(array(), function()